chunliu/algo/basic/recursion/Recursion.md

 1. Use tail recursion removal.
 Tail recursion occurs when the last thing a singly recursive algorithm does before returning is call itself.
 2. Store intermediate values.
 3. Mimic what the program does when it performs recursion.
 Push and pop the state to stack.

+## Some problems that can be solved with recusion

+- Tower of Hanoi